MostafaAI10/MONAI/README.md

 ## Installation

-to install [the current release](https://pypi.org/project/monai/), you can simply run:
+To install [the current release](https://pypi.org/project/monai/), you can simply run:

 ```bash
 pip install monai